terrytaylorbonn/terrytaylorbonn.github.io/about.markdown

 <br>

-I worked on AI drones from Sep 2023 to Sep 2024 focusing on:
+I worked on AI drones from 2023 to 2024 focusing on:
 - Drone simulation
 - FPV and Pixhawk drone builds
 - AI (object recognition using Jetson Nano and PI4)